-What advice do you have for women who are considering business school?
+What advice do you have for students looking to pursue MD/MBA programs?

 Getting an MD is a huge time commitment and takes a tremendous amount of effort, so you should only start the process if you at least intend to become a doctor—it’s just not worth it otherwise!
 For medical students who are considering getting an MBA, I would say absolutely do it!
 I think we’ll need more people in the future who have both medical and business expertise.
 I would also say to consider the Master of Public Health degree, and specifically one with a Health Management track.